open-mmlab/mmdetection/projects/Detic/README.md

 cd projects/Detic
 ```

+Then, download the pre-computed CLIP embeddings from [dataset metainfo](https://github.com/facebookresearch/Detic/tree/main/datasets/metadata) to the `datasets/metadata` folder.
+The CLIP embeddings will be loaded to the zero-shot classifier during inference.
-Then, download the [dataset metainfo](https://github.com/facebookresearch/Detic/tree/main/datasets/metadata) to the `datasets/metadata` folder.
-For example, you can download LVIS metainfo with the following command:
+For example, you can download LVIS's class name embeddings with the following command:

 ```shell
 wget -P datasets/metadata https://raw.githubusercontent.com/facebookresearch/Detic/main/datasets/metadata/lvis_v1_clip_a%2Bcname.npy